Nik-McKnight/Calculator/README.md

 Every button has a corresponding keyboard key.
 Most of them work, but I haven't figured out how to get event handling to work with a shift key, yet.

+# To Run

+Open project solution in Visual Studio and run from there.